 Step back in time to the gold rush days on a self-guided walking tour through Hill End Historic Site, or learn about the convicts who constructed Old Great North Road in Dharug National Park.
 Visit Sydney’s Barrenjoey Lighthouse, built in 1881 from sandstone quarried on-site, or set out by 4WD to Yerranderie Private Town to experience what a real ghost town feels like.
 These and other amazing heritage experiences await you in NSW national parks.

 Barrenjoey Lighthouse stands at Barrenjoey Head at Palm Beach on Sydney's northern beaches.
 Built in 1881, this heritage lighthouse is an iconic Sydney attraction.

 The historic Sugarloaf Point Lighthouse, at the northern end of Myall Lakes National Park not far from Forster offers coastal views and is a top spot for whale watching.

-Innes Ruins at Lake Innes Nature Reserve, near Port Macquarie, is closed until further notice due to the impacts of bushfires in October 2019.
+Innes Ruins at Innes Ruins Historic Site, near Port Macquarie, is closed until further notice due to the impacts of bushfires in October 2019.